JosephTheExperiment/gyst/gyst docs/Project tasks.md

 # Work on
+1. Add and install.
-1. Linking and building options
+2. Linking and building options.
-2. Rewrite cmakelists and presets files.
+3. Rewrite cmakelists and presets files.
-3. Add [hunter](https://github.com/cpp-pm/hunter) as the third package manager.
+4. Add [hunter](https://github.com/cpp-pm/hunter) as the third package manager.
-4. Implement the cli.
+5. Implement the cli.
-5. Github repo.
+6. Github repo.
-6. Testing projects.
+7. Testing projects.
 ---
 # Learn about
 - Environment variables.